Skip to Main Content

 • Implement robust data verification practices: Conduct regular data verification exercises to ensure the accuracy and reliability of the collected data.
 This can involve third-party verification or data validation techniques to identify and rectify inconsistencies or errors.

-• Invest in a centralized system of record (SOR): Consider adopting a robust data management system or SOR that automates data governance, verification, and validation.
+• Invest in a centralized system of record (SOR): Consider adopting a robust ESG data management software that automates data governance, verification, and validation.
 Better quality control and auditability is a key benefit.
 As a single source of truth, a centralized SOR naturally improves the reliability, robustness, and consistency of your non-financial data.
 In turn, this helps ensure external verification and audit readiness for your sustainability disclosures.

 • Enhance transparency and disclosure: Promote transparency by clearly communicating data sources, methodologies, and assumptions used in ESG reporting.
 Provide detailed explanations and context to help stakeholders understand the limitations and potential biases in the data.